awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

 1. \(Optional\) In the **Tags** section, you can add one or more tags to your secret\.
 A tag consists of a key and a value you define\.
 Tags assist with managing your AWS resources\.
 You can create tags to associate resources with your organization's structure, such as Key="Department" and Value="Accounting"\.
 This can help with cost allocation and tracking\.
 You assign tags to group resources together by the application using them \(Key="AppName" and Value="HRDatabase"\)\.
 You create tags for almost any purpose\.
 Each resource, like a secret, can have several tags attached\.
 For more information, see [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) on the *AWS Answers* website\.
 **Important**
 Do not store sensitive information about a secret in the tags\.
-Store sensitive information only in the secret value \(the `SecretString` or `SecretBinary` fields\) of the secret where encryption protects the information\.\.
+Store sensitive information only in the secret value \(the `SecretString` or `SecretBinary` fields\) of the secret where encryption protects the information\.

 1. After you complete the **Name**, **Description**, and any **Tags**, choose **Next**\.

 1. \(Optional\) At this point, you can configure rotation for your secret\.
 Because you created a "basic" secret without rotation, leave the option as **Disable automatic rotation**, and then choose **Next**\.

-   For information about configuring rotation on new or existing secrets, see [Rotating Your AWS Secrets Manager Secrets](rotating-secrets.md)\.
+   For information about configuring rotation on new or existing secrets, see [Rotating your AWS Secrets Manager secrets](rotating-secrets.md)\.

 1. Review your settings, and then choose **Store secret** to save everything you entered as a new secret in Secrets Manager\.